neerajnj10/soccer-analytics-with-python-mongoDB-and-R/mongoelastic.md

 { "ok" : 1 }
 ```

 The reason we have to do this is that MongoDB is picky about using multiple 'localhost' names in a replica set.
 That won't be an issue in a real deployment.
-Now if you run rs.status you will see the new member markes as `Secondary` which means first replica has been made for theport `27017`.
+Now if you run rs.status you will see the new member markes as `Secondary` which means first replica has been made for the port `27017`.

 Open up a new query window so we can see:
 mongo shell for the secondary set member.